Posted on February 25, 2019 by Jessica Ciesla

 Since their inception, data centers seem to have been in a near constant state of evolution.
 As we approach the end of another decade, the next evolution cycle is nearing, and with it, traditional data centers must grapple with emerging technologies, environmental concerns, and ever-increasing costs.
 In fact, a recent Gartner study revealed that traditional data centers will turn to Artificial Intelligence (AI) and machine learning to combat the array of challenges that are looming.
 To support this claim, the study further suggested that approximately 30 percent of traditional data centers will fail to implement machine learning solutions, which will result in their failure by the year 2020.

-The above statement might seem like it caters to a pessimistic's dark and gloomy mentality; but the reality is quite the opposite.
+The above statement might seem like it caters to a pessimist's dark and gloomy mentality, but the reality is quite the opposite.
 Each day there is a surge in the amount of data that is used by traditional data centers throughout the globe.
 As these surges increase, traditional data centers will eventually become too bogged down to produce efficient outputs.
 Instead of going the way of the dinosaurs, traditional data centers can instead drive operational efficiencies and lower costs by choosing to implement the right monitoring technologies in tandem with machine learning solutions.

 Enjoy The Numerous Benefits Of Server Optimization In Traditional Data Centers

 One of the potential downfalls of the traditional data center is its physical servers and storage equipment.
-The latter entities must be properly maintained, which is not only a time consuming but a potentially expensive task.
+The latter entities must be properly maintained, which is not only time consuming but a potentially expensive task.
 Fortunately, AI-based predictive analysis can be used by data center managers to more effectively distribute workloads across the various servers.
 Through the proper workload distribution, servers can not only operate at higher efficiencies, but data center loads will be easier to predict and subsequently manage.
 When data center managers can more readily track server performance, network congestion, and disk utilization, they will be able to optimize server storage systems to reduce risks, lower costs, and effectively increase efficiencies.

 Machine Learning Coupled With PX Intelligent Rack PDUs Leads To Intelligent Monitoring